AdobeDocs/app-builder/src/pages/getting_started/first_app.md

     - Each App Builder project has two default workspaces: `Production` and `Stage`.
 You can add more workspaces as needed.
 The `Production` workspace is special, as it is used for the submission and distribution flow.
 When you’re ready to deploy your app, you will submit it for approval from the Production workspace.
     ![Project Preview](../images/console-5.png)

-2. Create a new workspace or select an workspace to start adding [APIs](https://developer.adobe.com/developer-console/docs/guides/services/#add-a-service) and [Events](https://developer.adobe.com/developer-console/docs/guides/services/services-add-event/) that you would need for your application.
+2. Create a new workspace or select a workspace to add [APIs](https://developer.adobe.com/developer-console/docs/guides/services/#add-a-service) and [Events](https://developer.adobe.com/developer-console/docs/guides/services/services-add-event/) that you will need for your application.
     ![Workspace](../images/console-6.png)

-To read more about Adobe Developer Console, please refer to [Console Documentation](https://developer.adobe.com/developer-console/docs).
+To learn more about Adobe Developer Console, please refer to [Console Documentation](https://developer.adobe.com/developer-console/docs).

 ## 3. Signing in from CLI

-Once you have your project set up in [Adobe Developer Console](/console), it is time to move onto your local environment.
+Once your project is set up in [Adobe Developer Console](/console), let's move onto your local environment.
 You can always go back to [Adobe Developer Console](/console) to modify your project later.

 1. On your machine, navigate to the Terminal and enter